Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

-Thus, in principle, linear programming techniques can be used to compute NE of $\Gamma$.
+We refer to the optimal value of \lpo and \lpt as the value of the game $\Gamma(b_1,b_2)$, denoted by $U^*(b_1,b_2)$.
+In principle, linear programming techniques can be used to compute NE of $\Gamma$.
 However, the computation of \lpo and \lpt quickly becomes intractable as the size of the network increases.
 In particular, due to the size of the players' sets of actions ($|\mathcal{A}_1|= \sum_{k=0}^{b_1}{|\nodes| \choose k}$ and $|\mathcal{A}_2|= \sum_{l=0}^{b_2}{|\edges| \choose l}$), the number of variables and constraints in both linear programs can be huge.
 For example, for a network consisting of $200$ nodes and components, and $b_1 = b_2 = 10$, computing the equilibria of game $\Gamma(b_1,b_2)$ entails solving linear programs containing $2.37\cdot 10^{16}$ variables and constraints.
-For large bimatrix games, \cite{Lipton:2003:PLG:779928.779933} provide an algorithm to compute an $\epsilon-$NE in $n^{O(\ln n/\epsilon^2)}$ time.
-However, for realistic instances of the game $\Gamma$, the number of available pure strategies $n$ for each player can easily reach values for which their algorithm is practically inapplicable.
+For large bimatrix games, \cite{Lipton:2003:PLG:779928.779933} provide an algorithm to compute an $\epsilon-$NE in $n^{O(\ln n/\epsilon^2)}$ time, where $n$ is the number of pure strategies available to each player.
+However, for realistic instances of the game $\Gamma$, this number can easily reach values for which their algorithm is practically inapplicable.

-In this section, we develop new results to study the equilibrium characteristics of the game $\Gamma(b_1,b_2)$, given any parameters $b_1$ and $b_2$.
-Our equilibrium characterization utilizes properties of two combinatorial optimization problems, formulated as minimum set cover and maximum set packing problems.
-We also construct an approximate NE using solutions of these problems and derive bounds on the detection performance, which subsequently enable us to solve the network inspection problem \ECOP.
+Next, we develop new results to study the equilibrium characteristics of the game $\Gamma(b_1,b_2)$, given any parameters $b_1$ and $b_2$.
+Our equilibrium characterization utilizes two combinatorial optimization problems, formulated as minimum set cover and maximum set packing problems.
+This characterization enables us to analyze the detection performance in equilibrium, which in turn reveals properties satisfied by optimal solutions of our problem \ECOP.